OpenMDAO/OpenMDAO-Framework/docs/basics/variables.rst

                           required=True)
         caseiter = Slot(ICaseIterator, desc='set of cases to run.')

-In this example, we have tow Slots.
+In this example, we have two Slots.
 The Slot called *caseiter* requires data objects that implement the ``ICaseIterator`` interface.
 The Slot called *recorder* is required to implement the ``ICaseRecorder`` interface.